input-output-hk/marlowe-starter-kit/docs/preliminaries.md

 # Preliminaries

-This document introduces the recommended workflow options available to you for setting up the Marlowe Runtime to enable you to run the different lessons in this starter kit using Jupyter notebook.
-All these workflows facilitate the deployment of the [Marlowe Runtime services](https://docs.marlowe.iohk.io/docs/platform-and-architecture/architecture).
+This document introduces three workflow options for setting up the [Marlowe Runtime services](https://docs.marlowe.iohk.io/docs/platform-and-architecture/architecture) to enable you to run the various lessons in this starter kit using Jupyter notebook.

-## Hosted deployment
+## 1. Hosted deployment

-The simplest and fastest method of deployment is to use the hosted deployment provided by [Demeter.run](https://demeter.run/).
+The simplest and fastest deployment method is to use the hosted service provided by [Demeter.run](https://demeter.run/).

    * This method is not tied to any specific platform.
    * The only system requirement is a browser.
+   * It only takes a few minutes to get started.

 The [Demeter.run](https://demeter.run/) web3 development platform provides two extensions: